kami-language/kami-theory-paper/README.md

 # Description of the Kami language

-See the [main project page](https://github.com/kami-language/kami) for details.
+This repository contains a description of the Kami language.
+The [generated pdf](./main.pdf) is included for convenience.

 ## Funding